forgecs/amanda-sells-the-gulf-coast/src/pages/index.md

 mainpitch:
   title: Move with the waves
   description: >-

-    Whether you're looking for a beach getaway for the family, your retirement home, an investment property, or your first home- I can help!
+    From the perfect beach getaway to your first home- I can help!
 Contact me today!
 description: '----'
 intro: